Guardians vs. Orioles Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has recorded 52 hits with 12 doubles, a triple, a home run and 29 walks.
-He has driven in 16 runs with eight stolen bases.
+- Steven Kwan has 54 hits with 13 doubles, a triple, a home run, 29 walks and 17 RBI.
+He's also stolen eight bases.

-- Kwan heads into this game looking to extend his three-game hit streak.
-During his last five outings he is batting .211 with a double, three walks and two RBI.
+- Kwan takes a four-game streak with at least one hit into this contest.
+During his last five outings he is batting .300 with two doubles, three walks and three RBI.

 Kwan Recent Games